 Q: How accurate are thermometers?

-A: The accuracy of a thermometer depends on the type of thermometer and the calibration of the instrument.
+A: The accuracy of a thermometer depends on the type of thermometer and the instrument’s calibration.
 Generally, most thermometers have an accuracy of within one degree Celsius or Fahrenheit.

 Q: What is the temperature range that a thermometer can measure?